IBMDeveloperUK/Python-Pandas-Workshop/README.md

 - http://ibm.biz/ibmcloudaccount Use this link to sign up for an IBM Cloud account

 - When you are signed up click `Create Resource` at the top of the Resources page.
 You can find the resources under the hamburger menu at the top left:
  ![](Images/Create_resource.png)

-- Search for Watson Studio and click on the tile:
+-  or Search for Watson Studio and click on the tile:

 ![](https://github.com/IBMDeveloperUK/Machine-Learning-Models-with-AUTO-AI/blob/master/Images/Watson_Studio.png)